 Section 28 prescribes the due dates for submitting VAT returns and making VAT payments.
 Your return must be submitted together with payment of the VAT on or before the 25th day of the following month after the end of your tax period.
 Should the 25th day fall on a Saturday, Sunday or public holiday, then your submission must be made on the last working day before such 25th day.
 Alternatively, you have until the last business day of the month after the end of your tax period if you make use of eFiling to submit your return and make payment by electronic means (that is, payment submitted on eFiling or effected by electronic funds transfer (EFT) through internet banking).
-For example, if your tax period ends on 31 March, you have until 25 April to submit the return and payment (or until 30 April if using eFiling to submit your return and make payment electronically).
-The date by which the return must be submitted to SARS is shown on the front of the return.
+For example, if your tax period ends on 31 March, you have until 25 April to submit the return and payment (or until 30 April if using eFiling to submit your return must be submitted to SARS is shown on the front of the return.
 SARS has removed drop boxes for the submission of returns, in its drive to encourage taxpayers to use eFiling.
 See 10.4 for more details on the various payment options.

-&lt;sup>120 Section 28.
+&lt;sup>131 Section 28.